A fault-tolerant non-Clifford gate for the surface code in two dimensions: Methods

 As discussed in the main text, the cells of the surface code are connected to cells of the topological cluster-state model.
 In Fig.~\ref{Fig:Stabilizers}(c) we show a cell of the topological cluster-state model that is obtained by coupling ancilla qubits $f$ prepared in the state $|+\rangle_f$, shown in grey in the figure, to the faces $\partial f$ with a controlled-phase gate.
 We measure the $B_f$ operator if the ancilla is measured in the Pauli-X basis.
 The ancilla qubits in this picture are the qubits of the dual lattice of the topological cluster state.
 The controlled-phase gates used to couple the ancilla to the black qubits of the surface code are shown by black edges.

-Finally, we count the number of qubits in a single unit cell, as these will make up a site in the threshold theorem given in Appendix~\ref{App:JIT}.
+Finally, we count the number of qubits in a single unit cell, as these will make up a site in the threshold theorem given in Methods~\ref{App:JIT}.
 There are three qubits per cube, so over a unit cell of eight cubes we have 24 qubits.
 We also include ancilla qubits to measure the plaquette operators of each model.
 In the cubic lattice model we make one plaquette measurement for each face of the lattice.
 There are three faces per cube of the lattice, we therefore have 24 ancilla qubits to measure the faces of the cubic lattice model.
 For the alternative lattice we make eight measurements per dual cube of the unit cell.
 We have four dual cubes per unit cell, we therefore arrive at 32 ancilla qubits for each unit cell of the alternative lattice shown in Fig.~\ref{Fig:AltLattice}.
 We therefore have 48 qubits in total per unit cell of the cubic lattice model, and 56 qubits per unit cell of the alternative model.

 We now consider a unit cell of the total system with three overlapping lattices.
 Each unit cell includes one copy of the cubic lattice model and two copies of the alternative model.
 We therefore find that we have 160 qubits per unit cell in total.
+The unit cells at the boundary of the system can be regarded as bulk cells with some of the qubits removed.
+As such, when we accound for the boundary, we can take this value as an upper bound.
+Lastly, we note that each of these unit cells contributes two units of distance to the system.

-\subsection{Gauge-fixing}
+\subsubsection{Gauge-fixing}